 The Number One Reason Most Relationships Struggle Providence Holistic Counseling Services listening

-I am interested in hearing your thoughts and experience with the number one reason most relationships struggle is communication.
+I am interested in hearing your thoughts and experiences about the number one reason most relationships struggle: communication.
 Is this true for you?
 Have your past relationships struggled due to communication?

 Other posts you may enjoy: